What does it take to be a Data Protection Officer?

 Source DPEXNetwork DPO Survey 2020

-Skills and Requirements of a DPO
+Skills and Requirements of a Data Protection Officer

-as he/she will have to understand and have some working knowledge to work with the various business lines.
+DPOs are expected to collaborate with cross-functional teams, as he/she will have to understand and have some working knowledge to work with the various business lines.

 Finally, DPOs may need to wear several hats when performing their roles - compliance, project and risk manager; trainer; counsellor and investigator.
 They would also need to be able to communicate and liaise with senior management.
-Hence, the role requires a more experienced working person to be able to work with the various business operational lines and put the data protection knowledge into practical policies and processes.
+Hence, the role requires a more experienced working person with formal qualification to be able to work with the various business operational lines and put the data protection knowledge into practical policies and processes.

 Click here to have an overview of the learning roadmap to be a DPO.

-Skill Sets required
+Skill Sets Required

 In light of the above-listed requirements, what would be the skills required of a DPO?
 Below is a list of just some of the skill set requirements: